Are you someone who enjoys swimming in the ocean?

 If your keen to continue on the subject of all things sea – the article on the beautifying benefits of seaweed you may find of interest.

-The beauty secret that all Merfolk don’t want us to know, is that inhaling action of the sea mist that will help to slow down the hands of time, it improves the health of every organ and cell within the body, giving your skin a healthy, youthful glow.
+The beauty secret that all Merfolk don’t want us to know I s that inhaling action of the sea mist that will help slow down the hands of time improves every organ and cell’s health within the body, giving your skin a healthy, youthful glow.

 Seriously, no wonder mermaids keep all this information under wraps and now that you’re privy to this knowledge, we know you’ll be adorning your bathing suit in no time at all.